Fitus/Zaloha.sh/README.md

  * Zaloha options: --noRestore YES, --mawk YES, --hLinks NO, --byteByByte NO

 Measured performance of the analysis phase:
- * first run: 25 seconds (filesystem data not cached in the OS: the FIND scans are slow)
+ * first run: 25 seconds (filesystem data not cached in the OS: the FINDs 2 x 12 secs, the sorts and AWKs 1 sec)
- * second run: 5 seconds (filesystem data cached in the OS: the FIND scans are fast)
+ * second run: 5 seconds (filesystem data cached in the OS: the FINDs 2 x 2 secs, the sorts and AWKs 1 sec)

 Performance of the execution phase:
  * depends on how many files need synchronization: zero to several minutes